Students may apply for accreditation or validation of:

 The student takes the initiative for accreditation or validation and is responsible for presenting sufficient evidence of his/her competence so that the university can assess it.

 The student fills in form 6: Application for accreditation of previous study attainments/recognition and accreditation of prior experiential learning.
-The form is to be submitted to Student Services in C3, from where it will be forwarded to the examiner, Degree Programme Director or the language department.
+The form is to be submitted to Student Affairs in C3, from where it will be forwarded to the examiner.

 The student must submit a separate form for each course/examiner.
-The student shall, in all cases, complete the first page of the form (sections 1 and 2).
-In addition, the student shall also fill in one of the sections 3, 4 or 5.
+The student shall, in all cases, complete the first two sections of the form.

 Section 3 should be filled in if the student has completed studies at another institution of tertiary education or at Arcada.
 The following documents should be submitted with the application:

-- Official certificate of the courses successfully completed (e.g. transcript of records)
+- Copy of official certificate of the courses successfully completed (e.g. transcript of records)

 - Course description